hairizuanbinnoorazman/blog/content/posts/20220305_weightLossJourney.md

 Seeing the minor difference in current diet as well as the videos that mention potential health benefits of intermittent fasting, I've thought to myself: "why not give it a shot?".
 And with that, I made my transition to try that diet.

 As expected, similar to experiment 1 of just cutting breakfast, initial weight loss rate is high at first.
-However, weight loss eventually plateau.
+However, weight loss eventually plateaus.
 I still can try to push weight down using this approach but the weight loss rate is sometimes not high enough to warrant the amount of effort to do so.
 What would work here would be to actually eat healthily and to begin some sort of exercise regimen to continue the weight loss but it does seem like "too much effort" to continue

 This approach resulted in a weight loss of 110kg to 95kg over the course of 8 months